|

 computers,

-printers and other electronic devices, on their donation wish
+printers and other electronic devices, on their donation wish lists.

 Founded in 1988, ABC Quilts has a dual mission: